githubscrewedmyaccount/DB_GUI/README.md

 * Inventory Select - Cross-references serial numbers with our historical data, offering comprehensive details related to each number.
 A customizable query pop-up allows for specific data retrieval.
 * Awol Select - Similar to the Inventory Select but pulls data from the historical AWOL table.
-* Eassets CDSID Select - Searches employee types or emails by CDSID from the eassets data.
+* Eassets CDSID Select - Searches employee types or emails by CDSID from the eassets data which will give manager emails/cdsids.
 * Eassets Serial Select - Retrieves eassets asset data for entered serial numbers.
 * Building Code/Abbr Select - Provides building codes or abbreviations based on the input.
 * Export View to CSV - Exports the current program view to a CSV file on your desktop.